 Well Worn WW

 At the Well Worn level, we are now entering a group of skins whose appearance very visibly indicates their state of wear.
 This is a good option for people who do not have an overly large budget for buying new skins.
 However, players need to be very careful when purchasing Well Worn skins, because some of them barely resemble their original version anymore.
-Although, there have been some lucky people in the CS:GO community, who, when buying a skin at this wear level, managed to get an item that looked barely touched.
+Although, there have been some lucky people in the CS2 community, who, when buying a skin at this wear level, managed to get an item that looked barely touched.
+Still, they are some of the cheapest CS2 skins in the game, so they can serve as a cheap visual upgrade if you’re on a budget.
 The float values of Well Worn skins vary between 0.37 and 0.44.

 Battle Scarred BS

 The last group of skins, are Battle Scarred skins.
 Their level of wear and tear is the highest, and most of them look just plain bad.
 Weapons in this condition are full of scratches and dents.
 The Battle Scarred skins make up most of the in-game drops.
 The float value of skins at this level varies between 0.44 and 1.0.
-Their biggest advantage is, of course, their low price (although don’t be fooled, extremely rare skins in Battle Scarred condition can still fetch high prices on the market).
+Their biggest advantage is, of course, their low price.
+Don’t be fooled, however, as some of the best Battle-Scarred skins in the game can not only feature beautiful visuals, but also cost some significant money.

 Conclusions

-The range of skins in CS:GO is really huge.
+The range of skins in CS2 is really huge.
 At the moment, there are more than 1,000 skins across all collections, and it seems that their output is not going to end anytime soon.
 Skins are a great way to add some personal touch to your equipment.
 However, it is important to remember that they are not equal.
 If you’re not yet familiar with terms like Factory New, Minimal Wear, or Battle Scarred, be sure to read our post.
-Understanding skin wear will be the key to your success in the world of csgo skins.
-Also, make sure to keep your eye on Skinsmonkey, where you can even get free CS:GO (CS2) skins by participating in giveaways!
+Understanding skin wear will be the key to your success in the world of CS2 skins.
+Also, make sure to keep your eye on Skinsmonkey, where you can even get free CS2 skins by participating in giveaways!